The global non-linear stability of the Kerr-de Sitter family of black holes: b-geometry and b-analysis

 where the space on the right hand side is the standard semiclassical Sobolev space and $\la|\sigma|\ra=(1+|\sigma|^2)^{1/2}$; indeed, for $s\geq 0$ integer both are equivalent to the statement that for all $\beta$ with $|\beta|\leq s$, $\la|\sigma|\ra^{s-|\beta|} D_x^\beta v\in L^2(\R;L^2(X;\nu))$.
 Here by equivalence we mean not only the membership in a set, but also that of the standard norms, such as

 corresponding to these spaces.
 Note that by dualization, \eqref{EqBSobolevIsoMod} characterizes the Mellin transform of $\Hb^{s,\alpha}$ for all $s\in\R$.

 The basic microlocal results, such as elliptic regularity, propagation of singularities and radial point estimates, have versions in the b-setting; these are purely symbolic (i.e.\ do not involve normal operators), and thus by themselves are insufficient for a Fredholm analysis, since the latter requires estimates with relatively compact errors.
-It is usually convenient to state these results in terms of wave front set containments, but by the closed graph theorem such statements are automatically equivalent to, and indeed often are proved by, microlocalized Sobolev estimates.
-For instance, for a classical operator $\cP\in\Psib^m(M)$, microlocal elliptic regularity is the statement that if $\cP$ elliptic at $\varpi\in\Sb^*M$, i.e.\ $\sigma_{\bl}(\cP)$ is invertible at $\varpi$ (where one renormalizes the principal symbol by using any non-degenerate homogeneous degree $m$ section of $\Tb^*M$ so that the restriction to $\Sb^*M$, considered as fiber infinity, makes sense), then $u\in\Hb^{s',\alpha}$ for some $s',\alpha$, and $\varpi\notin\WFb^{s-m,\alpha}(\cP u)$ imply $\varpi\notin\WFb^{s,\alpha}(u)$.
-This corresponds to an estimate
+It is usually convenient to state these results in terms of wave front set containments, but by the closed graph theorem such statements are automatically equivalent to microlocalized Sobolev estimates, and are indeed often proved by such.

+Let us first discuss microlocal elliptic regularity for a classical operator $\cP\in\Psib^m(M)$.
+We recall that $\cP$ elliptic at $\varpi\in\Sb^*M$ if $\sigma_{\bl}(\cP)$ is invertible at $\varpi$; here one renormalizes the principal symbol by using any non-degenerate homogeneous degree $m$ section of $\Tb^*M$ so that the restriction to $\Sb^*M$, considered as fiber infinity, makes sense.